courtney-rosenthal/wipeout/README.md

 ## Instructions

-* Initially device (hard drive) is not connected to the system.
+* Initially device (hard drive) is disconnected from the system.
-* Start up the program with _root_ privileges.
+* Start _wipeout_ with _root_ privileges.
 * Connect the hard drive to the system.
 * Wait a few seconds for the device to be recognized.
-* Confirm the erase can proceed.
+* When propmpted, confirm the erase.

+## Example

 Here is an example run:

     $ sudo ./wipeout.rb

-    Insert drive now .......... done!
+    Searching ... connect drive now .......... done!
     Detected device = /dev/sdc
       Model Number: INTEL SSDSC2CW240A3
       Estimated erase time: 4min